Becoming A REALTOR® Member

 FCAR’s Affordable Housing Committee works with the Frederick Community Action Agency to help teach homebuyer education classes.
 In addition, the Affordable Housing Committee works to ensure members and their clients and customers are kept abreast of programs offering down payment and closing costs assistance to homebuyers.

 - Additional information on programs to assist homebuyers: www.mdhomeprograms.com.

-The Equal Opportunity Committee reaches out to local schools to participate in the Maryland Association of REALTORS® Fair Housing Poster contest.
+The Equal Opportunity Committee reaches out to local schools to participate in the Maryland REALTORS® Fair Housing Poster contest.
 The Equal Opportunity has also created Project Access to build wheelchair accessible ramps for local homeowners in need.

 On an annual basis, the American Home Month Committee rounds up volunteers and sponsors to improve the exterior of a local homeowner’s property.
 These projects can include landscaping, roofing, siding, painting, and many other related types of work.

 - See our Facebook Page for more FCAR Community Outreach.